-The best sites to download free STL files, 3D models and 3D printable files for 3D printing
+- The best websites to download 3D printable files and 3D models

-There are many STL files repositories, 3D models marketplaces and 3D designs search engines available online.
-Makers needs 3D printable models (preferably in STL format, the most used format in 3D printing) before starting 3D printing and the odds of them finding something inspiring in one of these websites are pretty high.
+There are many STL file repositories, 3D model marketplaces, and 3D design search engines available online.
+Makers needs 3D printable models (preferably in STL format, the most common format in 3D printing) before starting to 3D print.

-Most of these 3D models repositories are completely or partially free, so no need to spend a lot of money to get amazing 3D models.
+The odds of finding something inspiring on one of these websites are pretty high!
+Most of the 3D model repositories in our list are completely or partially free, so no need to spend a lot of money to get amazing 3D models.

 |Website||Price||Category||Number of 3D models||3D printable files|

 |STL Finder||Free/Paid||Search Engine||2,000,000||x|

 |Yeggi 🏆||Free/Paid||Search Engine||1,958,000||x|